 -

-Providing a healthy working environment, supportive of continuing professional development.
+Providing a healthy working environment that supports continuing professional development.

 -

-Promoting health studies and research that serve the health system
+Promoting health research and studies that serve the healthcare system and inform evidence-based decision-making.

 -